-Any LL.M, rising second-year, rising third-year, or evening student who will have completed Criminal Law, Contracts, Torts, Property, and Civil Procedure I and II by the end of this academic year is eligible to apply for the externships.
-If you are interested, please submit your application (below), a current resume, and a copy of your current transcript to Cecilia Salanger by e-mail (hard copies will not be accepted) at cecilia@sandiego.edu no later than Friday, April 27, at 5 pm PST.
+Any LL.M, rising second-year, rising third-year, or evening student who will have completed Criminal Law, Contracts, Torts, Property, and Civil Procedure by the end of this academic year is eligible to apply for the externships.
+If you are interested, please submit your application (below), a current resume, and a copy of your current transcript to Victoria Lyons by e-mail (hard copies will not be accepted) at vlyons@sandiego.edu no later than Friday, April 16, at 5 pm PST.

 If you submit an application, then you agree to register if you are selected, barring extenuating circumstances.
-We will make all attempts to notify you by Friday, June 22, if you are selected to participate, though in prior years, our selection process has sometimes extended to early July.
-Additionally, in order to qualify for the course, you may need to complete face-to-face interviews with one or more supervising law firms-either on campus or at the law firms.
+We will make all attempts to notify you by Friday, June 5, if you are selected to participate, though in prior years, our selection process has sometimes extended past the deadline we provide to firms.
+Additionally, in order to qualify for the course, you may need to complete face-to-face interviews with one or more supervising firms-either on campus or at the firms.